Tuesday, January 28, 2014

 Cordoba, Argentina

 This summer has been pretty stressful.
-On top of dealing with a swarm of insects trying to invade my home, I’ve also faced constant water pressure problems and frequent power outages—both pretty common around here.
-This is only my second summer in Argentina, so I knew what to expect, but that doesn’t make it any easier to handle.
+On top of dealing with a swarm of insects trying to invade my home, I’ve also had to deal with constant water pressure problems and frequent power outages.
+Both of these are pretty common around here.
+This is my second summer in Argentina, so I knew what to expect—but that doesn’t make it any easier to handle.

 Cordoba, Argentina

-Someone recently sent me a personal message asking how I’m handling single life.
-Hmm... that’s a tough one.
+Oh, and someone recently sent me a personal message through social media asking how I’m handling single life.
+Hmm… that’s a tough one.
 I can’t say I’m happy about it.
-I was in a committed relationship for twelve years—that’s not something you just get over in a couple of weeks.
+I was in a committed relationship for twelve years, and that’s not something you just get over in a couple of weeks.
+I’ve had moments where I cry myself to sleep or question what I’m still doing in Argentina, since I only came here to give my ex the advantage of free healthcare and a better life.
+It kind of seems pointless to give a sh*t about that now that he dumped me.

 So, what about my ex?

 Well, getting a divorce while living abroad isn’t easy, so it’ll be a while before everything is finalized.
-But just because our marriage ended doesn’t mean our love for each other has disappeared.
-We still care for each other in our own way.
+But just because our marriage ended doesn’t mean our love for each other has completely fizzled out.
+We still care about each other… in our own way.
 Right now, we’re slowly learning how to live our individual lives while sharing the same roof.

-I feel like I’ve been reborn, and like any newborn, I’m learning how to live life all over again.
-Baby steps.
+I feel like I’ve been reborn, and like any newborn, I’m learning how to live life all over again, one step at a time.

 Wednesday, January 1, 2014